The Main Hot Tub Start-up Chemicals and How to Use Them

 Why Are Start-up Chemicals Essential for Hot Tubs?

 Hot tubs require special care when it comes to adding chemicals.
 While the actual process is not complex, it is vital to ensure that you use the right chemicals in the proper proportions.
-Testing the water using an electronic tester can come in handy.
+Testing the water using a digital hot tub tester can come in handy.

 Proper Use and Dosage of Hot Tub Start-Up Chemicals